Café de Olla

 Pro Tips

-- Reheat gently on stovetop rather than microwave to preserve complex flavors
+- Reheat gently rather than boiling to preserve flavor complexity

 Origin & Heritage